 TD Bank also offers six main checking account options, including the most basic checking accounts: TD Simple and TD Convenience.
 The TD Simple checking account will cost you a non-waivable monthly fee, but the other accounts’ monthly fees are waivable.

-The two main savings accounts Chase offers includes the Chase Savings and Chase Premier Savings accounts.
+The two main savings accounts Chase offers include the Chase Savings and Chase Premier Savings accounts.
 The accounts produce low-earning interest rates and require monthly fees.
 These fees are waivable, however.

 Chase CDs don’t carry a monthly fee but you will need to meet minimum balance requirements.
 Remember that CDs also require you to pay a fee if you withdraw your money before the end of your term.

-Chase offers quite a few different checking accounts, including Chase Total Checking®, Chase Premier Plus Checking, Chase Premier Platinum Checking and two additional student checking accounts (Chase High School Checking and Chase College Checking).
+Chase offers quite a few different checking accounts, including Chase Total Checking®, Chase Secure Banking, Chase Premier Plus Checking, Chase Sapphire Banking and two additional student checking accounts (Chase High School Checking and Chase College Checking).

 TD Bank vs. Chase: Fees

 The bank fees from TD Bank and Chase differ depending on a number of factors.
-The TD Simple savings account requires $5 for monthly fees, but $4 if you sign up for online statements.
-The TD Preferred Savings account, however, charges a monthly fee of $15 for paper statements, but $14 for online statements.
+The TD Simple savings account requires $5 for monthly fees.
+The TD Signature Savings account, however, charges a monthly fee of $15.
 Keep in mind that you can waive some of these fees.

 When it comes to using out-of-network ATMs, TD charges a $3 fee.
-With a TD Preferred Savings account, it is possible to waive the fees from using out-of-network, or non-TD Bank, ATMs.
-Chase charges a $2.50 fee for using out-of-network ATMs.
+With a TD Signature Savings account, it is possible to waive the fees from using out-of-network, or non-TD Bank, ATMs.
+Chase also charges a $3 fee for using out-of-network ATMs.

 Additionally, all TD Bank checking account monthly fees (excluding the TD Simple account) are also waivable.
 You will need to maintain a minimum account balance in order to waive a fee.
 Similarly, the monthly fees under Chase’s checking and savings accounts are waivable.